AnkanSaha/fossradar/README.md

 - 📦 **Quick Install**: One-click copy for installation commands (auto-detected for npm, pip, cargo, go)
 - 🔗 **Similar Projects**: Discover related projects based on tags, tech stack, and location
 - 📚 **Documentation Links**: Direct access to docs, changelogs, and issues
+- ⭐ **GitHub Star Button**: One-click starring with GitHub OAuth (shows star count when already starred)
+- 🔄 **Social Sharing**: Share projects on Twitter, LinkedIn, Facebook, and via email
 - ⭐ **Featured Projects**: Curated showcase of exceptional projects
 - 🌙 **Dark Mode**: Easy on the eyes, system-aware theme
 - 📱 **Responsive**: Perfect experience on mobile, tablet, and desktop

 ### For Project Owners

+- 🚀 **Quick Submission Form**: Interactive 5-step form with auto-fill and validation (no Git required!)
+- 🔍 **Duplicate Detection**: Prevents accidental resubmissions before you submit
+- 🏷️ **Smart Tag Suggestions**: Auto-suggests tags from your GitHub repository topics
+- 🖼️ **Logo Upload**: Drag-and-drop logo upload directly in the form
+- 📝 **TOML Preview**: See exactly what will be created before submitting
+- 🤖 **Auto PR Creation**: Form automatically creates pull request for you
 - ✅ **Verified Status**: Auto-verification for project affiliates
 - 📊 **Auto-Updated Stats**: Stars, contributors, good first issues, and metadata updated nightly
 - 👥 **Contributor Showcase**: Top 10 contributors displayed with avatars on your project page